-Would you like to propose an exhibit at the Chris White Gallery in Wilmington, Delaware?
+Would you like to propose an exhibit at the Chris White Gallery?

 The two-level Chris White Gallery, 701 N. Shipley Street, Wilmington, Delaware, functions as part of the Chris White Community Development Corporation, a non-profit organization.
 Exhibit proposals are first reviewed by the Chris White Gallery Committee, then the full board of our non-profit is then asked to approve exhibits that pass this first review.

 Please fill out the Exhibit Proposal Form below.

 Once we get your proposal, we will ask you to email mail us sample images of the art to be displayed.
 This can be five images from one artist or one image each from a group of artists.

 The gallery may make a counter proposal, to limit an exhibit to the Upper or Lower Gallery, or to combine the proposed exhibit with another, or to ask for one artist to share an exhibit with several others.